Too Much or Too Little? The Risks of Under- or Over-Reporting Data Breaches

 - All 50 states have breach notification laws, plus the District of Columbia, Guam, Puerto Rico, and the Virgin Islands.
 This year alone, multiple states have implemented amendments or new laws regarding breach notification requirements.

-- Industry-specific laws such as GLBA and HIPAA.
+- Industry-specific laws such as NAIC, GLBA and HIPAA.

 - The EU General Data Protection Regulation (GDPR), which went into effect on May 25, 2018, expanded the definition of personal data to include “any information relating to an identified or identifiable natural person.”
 This is a far broader interpretation than the U.S. definition of personally identifiable information (PII) or protected health information (PHI).

-- PIPEDA, Canada’s federal privacy law, added a new mandatory breach notification and recordkeeping amendment that went into effect on November 1, 2018 and is designed to harmonize with the more expansive view of personal data that we see under GDPR.
+- PIPEDA, Canada’s federal privacy law, added a mandatory breach notification and record keeping amendment that went into effect on November 1, 2018 and is designed to harmonize with the more expansive view of personal data that we see under GDPR.

-- Australia’s new breach notification “scheme,” as it’s called, became effective in February 2018.
+- Australia’s breach notification “scheme,” as it’s called, became effective in February 2018.

 - Other countries have released mandatory breach notification laws; while others are still in the early stages – either recommending notification, or discussing future legislation.